Ori-Levine/tweets_generator/README.md

    - Makefile for convenient project compilation and execution.

 6. **snakes_and_ladders.c**
-   - Test file showcasing the generic implementation of the markov chain with a different data type.
+   - Test file showcasing the generic implementation of the Markov chain with a different data type.

 ## Compilation and Execution